yohannzaoui/projet8_ToDo_and_Co/Contributing.md

 Accepting constructive criticism

 We respect some PSR rules, please respect PSR-1, PSR-2 and PSR-4.
-You can use `vendor/bin/phpcs` to check it.
+Please use PHPCS/PHPCBF` to check it.
 This application is developped with Symfony framework 3.4, please check the [Best Practises](https://symfony.com/doc/3.4/best_practices/index.html)

 Thank you and good code